-This state indicates that the ticket has been accepted, but hasn't been scheduled yet.
+This state indicates that the ticket has been accepted, but isn't being implemented yet.
 In Agile methodologies, the collection of tickets in this state is referred as the "backlog".
 The main operation to be performed in this state is for Developer to estimate the effort and schedule the task.
+Once it is scheduled it is labeled with a target release tag.